WhiteCade-FS/White_Cade_Dev2501_Exercise/README.md

-# This branch is for all things devlopment during the exercise
+# This branch is for my submission of Exercise 01: Components.

-Everything will be inside the file.